GLOSSARY @F-L-O-W

 – or a constantly recurring symbol or motif in literature,

-painting, or mythology (this usage of the term draws from
+painting, or mythology (this usage of the term draws from both

-both comparative anthropology and Jungian archetypal
+comparative anthropology and Jungian archetypal theory).

 assimilation